anoma/nspec/docs/basic_abstractions/proving/proof.md

 - The _trusted delegation_ scheme is one where computation is delegated to a known, trusted party whose work is not checked.
-The trusted delegation scheme is defined as `verify((predicate, pk), x, sig) = checkSignature pk (predicate, x) sig`, where the trusted party is assumed to produce such a signature only if `predicate x = 1`.
+The trusted delegation scheme is defined as `verify((predicate, pk), x, sig) = checkSignature pk (predicate, x) sig`, where the trusted party is assumed to produce such a signature only if `predicate x = True`.
 This scheme is succinct but requires a trusted party assumption (which could be generalised to a threshold quorum in the obvious way).
-Note that since the computation is still verifiable, a signer of `(predicate, x)` where `predicate x = 0` could be held accountable by anyone else who later evaluated the predicate.
+Note that since the computation is still verifiable, a signer of `(predicate, x)` where `predicate x = False` could be held accountable by anyone else who later evaluated the predicate.
 In this case witness also has unit type and the proof has the type `Signature`.

 - The _succinct proof-of-knowledge_ scheme is one where the result of computation is attested to with a cryptographic proof (of the sort commonly instantiated by modern-day SNARKs & STARKs).
 Succinct proof-of-knowledge schemes provide succinctness as well as verifiability subject to the scheme-specific cryptographic assumptions.
-They may also possibly be _zero-knowledge_, in which the verifier learns nothing other than `predicate x w = 1` (in this case, and in others, `w` will be "hidden" with hash functions and `x` will remain public (and include the hiding representations of `w`), such that the verifier knows only `hash w` and `x` but the substance of the relation obtains over the preimages).
+They may also possibly be _zero-knowledge_, in which the verifier learns nothing other than `predicate x w = True` (in this case, and in others, `w` will be "hidden" with hash functions and `x` will remain public (and include the hiding representations of `w`), such that the verifier knows only `hash w` and `x` but the substance of the relation obtains over the preimages).

-Assuming the proving system is used to verify that a predicate evaluated on its inputs returns `1`, the table below describes what each parameter will be for each of the three common proving system instantiations:
+Assuming the proving system is used to verify that a predicate evaluated on its inputs returns `True`, the table below describes what each parameter will be for each of the three common proving system instantiations:

 ||Proving key|Verifying key|Instance (x)|Witness (w)|Proof|Properties|
 |-|-|-|-|-|-|-|